The Culture of Algorithmic Models: Advancing the Historical Epistemology of Artificial Intelligence

 2. A new epistemology of AI that engages with the psychology of learning and the historical epistemology of science and technology.

-3. A study of the impact of the large multi-purpose models (e.g., Bert, GPT-3, Codex, and other recent foundation models) on work automation, data governance, and digital culture.
+3. A study of the impact of the large multi-purpose models (e.g. Bert, GPT-3, Codex, and other recent foundation models) on work automation, data governance, and digital culture.

-Impact and Benefits
+Impact

 Through consolidating a model theory of AI, the research will benefit the reception of AI in general and fields such as digital humanities, scientific computing, robotics, and AI ethics, among others.
+Ultimately, it will help situate AI in the global horizon of the current technosphere and in the long history of knowledge systems.

 Financiële details & Tijdlijn